charlierobson/In_nihilum_reverteris/md/E.md

 *He didnt say anything for a long moment.
 Finally, though, he spoke.*

 *Listen...
 I woke up this morning and...
 Ive been walking around the town for several hours now...
 Looking around...
-And there isnt one... theres not even one!
+And there isnt one... theres not even one\!
 I dont know...
 Where have the trees in the clouds gone?*

 Karl finished reading.